Kaalotaibi37/Kaalotaibi37.github.io/index.md

 - Bertelsmann Tech Scholarship Challenge Course - AI Track

  ### Projects

+ **Performance Bounceback**
+ optimizing game that is extremely unperformant to a game that can run cosistently 90fps or above.
+By using the following optimization:
+ - Using static and dynamic batching - Optimizing physics - Creating object pools - Caching variables and optimizing code
+ - Setting up lighting with MSAA - Baking lighting - Using light probes - Using the profiler for performance optimization

+**Rube Goldberg Game**

+ - Rube Goldberg Game is a fully-functional multi-platform high-immersion VR game.
+ - It's a game that challenges players to create contraptions that solve physics puzzle.

    **Puzzler**

  - The project consists of a puzzle game that the user must be solved by himself.
 Inside the environment, the user will see five     orbs light up in a sequence.
 You win the game by using your Cardboard glasses, interacting with the orbs in the correct order.

-  **Rube Goldberg Game**
- - Rube Goldberg Game is a fully-functional multi-platform high-immersion VR game.
- - It's a game that challenges players to create contraptions that solve physics puzzle.